sidju/sid/alt-reverse-polish-syntax.md

 Identified by enclosure by `<>`.

-Is executed immediately after parsing unless preceeded by `!`.
+Creates a value that can be executed via `!`.

 Same input/output type logic as substack, but internal execution is guaranteed to be sequential.
 (Intended use is to order calls to functions with